paperless-ngx/paperless-ngx/README.rst

 There's another project out there called `Mayan EDMS`_ that has a surprising amount of technical overlap with Paperless.
-Also based on Django and using a consumer model with Tesseract and unpaper, Mayan EDMS is *much* more featureful and comes with a slick UI as well.
-It may be that Paperless is better suited for low-resource environments (like a Rasberry Pi), but to be honest, this is just a guess as I haven't tested this myself.
+Also based on Django and using a consumer model with Tesseract and unpaper, Mayan EDMS is *much* more featureful and comes with a slick UI as well, but still in Python 2.
+It may be that Paperless consumes less resources, but to be honest, this is just a guess as I haven't tested this myself.
 One thing's for certain though, *Paperless* is a **much** better name.

 Important Note